By Colin Coomber – Technical Director & DoP at Shift 4

 No, they’re different things.
 4K is about more pixels whereas HDR is about better pixels.
 Technically speaking HDR is not dependent on resolution so in theory you can have an SD HDR image, an HD HDR image and a 4K HDR image – and beyond.

 Having said that, the two are linked.
-Increasingly, consumers are looking for TVs that are capable of providing both 4K and HDR, and manufacturers are hooked on creating them too, hence the vast majority of HDR compatible TVs on the market are also 4K/UHD.
+Increasingly, consumers are looking for TVs that are capable of providing both 4K and HDR, and manufacturers are hooked on creating them too, hence the vast majority of HDR-compatible TVs on the market are also 4K/UHD.

 The UltraHD Alliance has said that, in order to reach the HDR Premium Standard, HDR televisions must have a minimum brightness of 1,000 NITs, 0% black at at least 0.005 NITs, at least 90% of DCI-P3 colour space and a resolution of UHD or 4K.
-Which means HDR content will have to be shot in 4K.
+This means HDR content will have to be shot in 4K.
 Broadcasters are challenging this however, suggesting that an HD HDR standard should be set as 4K can’t yet be broadcast with current UK bandwidth but HD HDR can.
 In addition to that, some content producers see HDR as being more important than an increased resolution when it comes to quality.
 All this could give rise to more emphasis on HD HDR in the future.

 Capturing in 4K will still be a smart decision though, to protect for multiple standards and future-proof.